Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Invitation/The Lionsberg Invitation.md

 It is with deep love and respect that I extend to you the following invitation and proposal in draft form, for your review, feedback, and improvement.

 It has been said to me that a good invitation should be both an attractor and a repellent.
-I have done my best to pour enough of myself into this, and set a high enough bar of commitment, to narrow down the field to those few brave souls who are committed, called, and impelled to this.
+I have done my best to pour enough of myself into this, and set a high enough bar of commitment, to narrow down the field to those few who are committed, called, and impelled to this.

-I have also sprinkled in magic and play.
-This is going to be hard, and we deserve to have fund along the Way and not take our selves too seriously.
+I have also sprinkled in story and play.
+This is going to be hard, and we deserve to have fun along the Way and not take our selves too seriously.

 In the context of the Lionsberg System of Governance and [[Decision Making]] process, this invitation also constitutes a concrete [[Proposal]] for review, improvement, and consent.